 _________

-But, apropos of Wilson’s observation, similar touches defined his presidency.
-For example, North Korea is a greater nuclear power today because he tried his hand at brokering a denuclearization deal with its dictator Kim Jong-un.
-Yet, to this day, the terminally narcissistic Trump displays love letters Kim sent him as evidence that their negotiations were a tremendous success.
-Then of course there’s that Chamberlainian peace deal he struck with the Taliban.
-Except it amounted to little more than a green light for the Taliban to march on Kabul, which triggered the Vietnam-style evacuation of US troops, personnel, and allies as the whole world watched in horror.
+Similar touches defined his presidency: North Korea is a greater nuclear power today because he tried his hand at brokering a denuclearization deal with dictator Kim Jong-un.
+Yet the terminally narcissistic Trump still displays love letters Kim sent him as evidence that their negotiations were a tremendous success.

 Even so, I’d be remiss not to note the logical inconsistency in Boot and Zakaria citing those former Israeli security officials.
 After all, if these officials hadn’t opposed Obama’s deal in the first place, Netanyahu and Trump would not have had the military imprimatur they relied on to execute their plainly misguided political mission to withdraw the United States from it.

-Of course, it turns out that, as president, Obama was (and still is) a better friend to Israel than Trump was (or ever will be) …
+Of course, it turns out that as president, Obama was (and still is) a better friend to Israel than Trump was or ever will be.

 Except that the vengeful jealousy he feels when it’s lavished on others at his expense makes him equally flawed.
 This was thrown into stark relief within weeks of him leaving office, causing Trump to go from hailing Netanyahu as his soulmate to damning him to hell.